-- Humanities: communications, history, mass communications, language, philosophy, literature, fine arts, music, religious studies, history - Social Sciences: anthropology, criminal justice, economics, geography, political science, psychology, social welfare, sociology, American Studies, Women's Studies, International Studies, Leadership - Natural Sciences: agriculture, astronomy, biological science, environmental science, geology, physics, chemistry, mathematics, physical sciences - Applied Sciences: accounting, business administration, marketing, computer science, library science, education, health/physical education, finance, criminal justice, speech pathology - D. Senior Seminar -- 3 hours: General Studies 491.
+- Humanities: communications, history, mass communications, language, philosophy, literature, fine arts, music, religious studies, history - Social Sciences: anthropology, criminal justice, economics, geography, political science, psychology, social welfare, sociology, American Studies, Women's Studies, International Studies, Leadership - Natural Sciences: agriculture, astronomy, biological science, environmental science, geology, physics, chemistry, mathematics, physical sciences - Applied Sciences: accounting, business administration, marketing, computer science, library science, education, health/physical education, finance, criminal justice, speech pathology - D. Senior Seminar--3 hours: General Studies 491.
 A minimum grade of C is required. - 2.
 Of the 120 hours required for the degree, 45 hours must be in courses numbered 300 level or higher, with at least 15 hours at the 400 level.
 At least 9 hours in the area of concentration must be in courses numbered 300 or higher. - 3.
 Enrollment in the Bachelor of General Studies Program is required during the last two semesters prior to graduation.
 Any student with fewer than 30 hours of earned college credit (developmental courses excluded) will not be permitted to enroll in the General Studies Program. - 4.
 The student must complete the general degree requirements of the University. - 5.
 A maximum of 16 semester hours of Military Science may be used as approved electives toward the BGS degree. - 6.
 During the semester immediately prior to the semester of graduation, the candidate must request that the Director of General Studies complete the degree checkout form that must be presented to the Office of Admissions and Records. - 7.
 A minimum of 30 of the last 40 hours must be taken in residence at LSUS; 9 hours in the concentration must be taken in residence at LSUS. - 8.
 No more than 30 hours of degree credit may be taken in courses offered by the College of Business Administration.
 Up to 9 hours of lower division courses in economics are exempt from this rule. - 9.
 Only 60 hours from a 2-year college will transfer and count toward the General Studies degree. - 10.
 The General Studies student must have a 2.0 average in all courses in the area of concentration, a 2.0 average in all courses taken at LSUS, a 2.0 average overall, and a minimum grade of C in the General Studies 491 Senior Seminar. - 11.
 The student must complete the curriculum in General Studies as follows:

-BACHELOR OF GENERAL STUDIES Total Hours: 120 FRESHMAN YEAR Communications 135 English 105, 115 History Mathematics 121 and above Science (two-semester sequence) Social Sciences Approved and enrichment electives Sem.
+BACHELOR OF GENERAL STUDIES Total Hours: 120 FRESHMAN YEAR Sem.
 Hrs.
-3 6 3 6 6 3 3 30 SOPHOMORE YEAR Computer Science/Information Technology English Literature English 226, 325, or 326 Science (nonsequential area) Social Sciences Fine Arts (Dance, Drama, Fine Arts, Music) Approved and enrichment electives Sem.
+SOPHOMORE YEAR Sem.
 Hrs.
-3 3 3 3 3 3 3 12 30 JUNIOR YEAR Area of Concentration Approved and enrichment electives Sem.
+Freshman Seminar 3 Computer Science/Information Technology 3 Communications 135 3 English Literature 3 English 105, 115 6 English 226, 325, or 326 3 History 3 Science (nonsequential area) 3 Mathematics 121 and above 6 Social Sciences 3 Science (two-semester sequence) 6 Fine Arts (Dance, Drama, Fine Arts, Music) 3 Social Sciences 3 Approved and enrichment electives $\frac{12}{30}$ Approved and enrichment electives 3 30 30 JUNIOR YEAR Sem.
 Hrs.
-18 12 30 SENIOR YEAR Approved and enrichment electives Area of concentration General Studies 491 Sem.
+SENIOR YEAR Sem.
 Hrs.
-12 15 3 30
+Area of Concentration 18 Approved and enrichment electives 12 Approved and enrichment electives 12 Area of concentration 15 $\frac{12}{30}$ General Studies 491 3 30

-\The student is encouraged to select from the following: CSC 105, CSC 111, ISDS 150, or ED 202.
+FRESHMAN SEMINAR: Required of all first-time freshman, and all transfer students with fewer than 30 total semester hours of credit. \The student is encouraged to select from the following: CSC 105, CSC 111, ISDS 150, or ED 202.